-As to the action of magnets, crystals, and metals, numerous cases occur, and are daily to be met with, in which pain is relieved by the contact or approach of these bodies.
-I know of one lady, subject to severe nervous headaches, who is relieved at once by holding in her hand a large crystal of fluor spar, which generally throws her into magnetic sleep.
+As to the action of magnets, crystals, and metals, numerous cases occcur, and are daily to be met with in which pain is relieved by the contract or approach of these bodies.
+I know of one lady, subject to severe nervous headaches, who is relieved at once by holding in her hand a large crystal of fluor-spar, which generally thnows her into mesmeric sleep.
 The effect is so well marked, that when she suffers, her children always beg her to use the crystal.
-But, in exact correspondence with what Reichenbach has observed, the position of the poles of the crystal must be reversed if it be shifted from one hand to the other.
+But, in exact correspondence with that Reichenbach has observed, the position of the poles of the crystals must be reversed if it be shifted from one hand to the other.
 The action of magnets, and even of galvanic rings, in relieving rheumatic pains, is very far from being imaginary in many cases.
 It has been generally rejected by medical men, because they could not explain it; and it has been said, that since the galvanic rings could not cause a current of galvanic electricity, they could have no effect.
 But this is a non sequitur.
-Not only rings of two metals, but rings or other masses of one metal, often produce strong effects, relieve pain, and cause sleep; as do magnets also; and on the principles developed by Reichenbach, they act, not by electricity, nor by ferro-magnetism, but by their odylic force.
-Instead of rejecting the facts, therefore, on theoretical grounds, or because we cannot explain them, we ought rather to multiply our observations, and from them, in process of time, deduce our theory or explanation.
+Not only rings of two metals, but rings or other masses of one metal, often produce strong effects, relieve pain, and cause sleep, as do magnets also; and on the principles developed by Reichenbach, they act, not by electricity, nor by ferro-magnetism, but by their odylic force, Instead of rejecting the facts, therefore, on theoretical grounds, or because we cannot explain them, we ought rather to multiply our observations, and from them, in process of time, deduce our theory or explanation.

-With regard to the use of Animal Magnetism or clairvoyance in diagnosis, I have already given several instances of it, and from what I have seen, I am satisfied that, with a good subject, much may be done in this way.
+With regard to the use of mesmerism or clairvoyance in diagnosis, I have already given several instances of it, and from what I have seen, I am satisfied that, with a good subject, much may be done in this way.
 Did my space permit, I could give very many instances, in the practice of others, in which the clairvoyant, either by contact with the patient, or with the aid of his hair or handwriting at a distance, has most accurately described the whole symptoms, and often has detected the true, though unsuspected cause of these.
-As my space, however, is exhausted, I shall only quote one recent case, very briefly.
+As my space, however, is exhausted, I compelled, too, by want of space, to refer to what has been said before.